katsutoo/perissables/docs/networking.md

 - require a reconnect handshake before accepting new input
 - send a full authoritative resync before returning a player to active play
 - reject out-of-order or replayed input after reconnect
+- persist session snapshots server-side so a server restart or deploy looks like an ordinary disconnect/reconnect to players instead of a destroyed run

 ## Audio Rule